Robn88/Sounds-labyrinth/README.md

 * The score counter on lines 24-28 of index.html, and the javascript related to counting the scores on lines 254-267 of script.js, is taken from the love-maths walkthrough project, a link to which can be found [here](https://github.com/Robn88/love-maths).

 * The getRandom function on lines 212 to 225 was adapted with only minor changes from code from the top answer on this page of [stackoverflow](https://stackoverflow.com/questions/50525909/random-item-from-array-with-no-repeat-using-javascript/50528028).

+* The modal, with HTML code on lines 82-90, CSS code from line 84-121, and JavaScript code from line 270-291, was taken from the W3schools website.
+A link to this can be found [here](https://www.w3schools.com/howto/howto_css_modals.asp).

 ### Acknowledgements